 What happens if I miss a dose?

-What should I avoid while taking Pretty Feet & Hands (topical emollients)?
+What should I avoid while using Pretty Feet & Hands?

 Get emergency medical help if you have any of these signs of an allergic reaction: hives; difficult breathing; swelling of your face, lips, tongue, or throat.

-Stop using the topical emollient and call your doctor if you have severe burning, stinging, redness, or irritation where the product was applied.
+Stop using the product and call your doctor if you have severe burning, stinging, redness, or irritation where the product was applied.

 Less serious side effects are more likely, and you may have none at all.